 The number of fishermen in Campbell River continued to grow throughout the early 1900s.
 In the summer of 1924, a few enthusiasts gathered at the Willows Hotel in Campbell River and decided to organize a club to standardize the sport of salmon fishing in British Columbia.
 A set of by-laws, partially based on those of the Tuna Club of Catalina, was drafted and adopted.
 That marks the birth of the Tyee Club of British Columbia.

 A “Tyee” was determined by the club to be a salmon weighing over 30 pounds.
 The group then decided that an annual Championship Button would be awarded to the fisherman who landed the largest salmon.
-This angler would also to be named "Tyee Man."
-A bronze button would be awarded for a 30 to 40 pound salmon, a silver button for a 40 to 50 pound salmon, a gold button for a 50 to 60 pound salmon and a diamond button for a salmon over 60 pounds.
+This angler would also be named "Tyee Man."
+A bronze button would be awarded for a 30 to 40-pound salmon, a silver button for a 40 to 50-pound salmon, a gold button for a 50 to 60-pound salmon, and a diamond button for a salmon over 60 pounds.

 An application for a formal charter under the British Columbia Societies Act was made and granted in 1927.